gasduster99/sppComp/try1/try1_2.md

 # Introduction

 Estimates of landed catch are a key component of many fishery management systems.
-Stock assessment models (referred to here as “assessments”) are often conditioned on time series of annual catch, usually under the assumption that catches are known without error.
-While some assessment models are able to incorporate uncertainty in catch
-(e.g. Stock Synthesis; Methot and Wetzel, 2013), reliable estimates of cach uncertainty are often unavailable.
+Stock assessment models (referred to here as assessments) are often conditioned on time series of annual catch, usually under the assumption that catches are known without error.
+While some assessment models are able to incorporate uncertainty in catch (e.g. Stock Synthesis; Methot and Wetzel, 2013), reliable estimates of catch uncertainty are often unavailable.
 Without this information, assessment authors often rely on ad-hoc sensitivity analyses which may or may not be incorporated into management advice and/or fail to propagate catch uncertainty into quantities of interest to managers.

 Over the past decade, the estimation of catch and associated uncertainty has become a focus for recreational fisheries in the United States (NAS, 2017).
 Commercial fisheries, on the other hand, are often assumed to have precise estimates of catch by species.
-This is due in part to the availability of landing receipts (aka “fish tickets”) which serve as a record of the weight of fish landed into various market categories (sort groups).
+This is due in part to the availability of landing receipts (aka fish tickets) which serve as a record of the weight of fish landed into various market categories (sort groups).
 As noted by Pearson et al. (2008), it is important to recognize that species and market categories are not synonymous.
 On the U.S. West Coast, for example, it is common for multiple species to be landed within a single market category (CALCOM 2017, PacFIN 2017).
-This is expected for categories that are clearly designated as mixed-species categories (e.g. “nearshore rockfish,” or species within a particular genus or family).
+This is expected for categories that are clearly designated as mixed-species categories (e.g. nearshore rockfish, or species within a particular genus or family).
 However, some categories that are named after a single species still contain several species, to varying degrees, even after regulations require sorting into a particular category